gkjohnson/threejs-sandbox/shadow-volumes/README.md

 - Provide an option to _not_ perform two of the unnecessary renders of the volume if there's no risk of the camera being inside the volume.
 - Provide a warning if not all edges are bridged
 - Support spot lights
+- Add quads between all the bridges so no light leaking occurs.